-Are you looking for the procedure of Estimation of carbohydrates by Anthrone method?
-Here is the complete procedure to start.
+Are you looking for the procedure for estimation of carbohydrates by the Anthrone method?
+Here is the complete procedure to start with:

-When hydrolyzing the carbohydrates, they give monosaccharides, but they cannot be split into simpler sugars when hydrolyzing monosaccharides.
+When hydrolyzing the carbohydrates, they give monosaccharides, which cannot be split into simpler sugars when hydrolyzing monosaccharides.
 The resultant monosaccharides estimate the hydrolyzed product of polysaccharides.

-Carbohydrates are dehydrated with concentrated H2SO4 to form “furfural,” which condenses with Anthrone to form a green color complex that can be measured colorimetrically at 620nm (or) by using a red filter.
-Anthrone reacts with dextrins, monosaccharides, disaccharides, polysaccharides, starch, gums, and glycosides.
-But the yields of color are from carbohydrates to carbohydrates.
+Carbohydrates are dehydrated with concentrated H2SO4 to form “furfural,” which condenses with anthrone to form a green colour complex that can be measured colorimetrically at 620 nm (or by using a red filter).
+Anthrone reacts with dextrins, monosaccharides, disaccharides, polysaccharides, starches, gums, and glycosides.
+But the sources of colour are carbohydrates.

 (i) Hydrolysis to monosaccharides